TIBCOSoftware/snappydata/docs/howto/connect_using_jdbc_driver.md

 ## Connecting with JDBC Client Pool Driver

 JDBC client pool driver provides built-in connection pooling and relies on the non-pooled [JDBC driver](/howto/connect_using_jdbc_driver.md).
 The driver initializes the pool when the first connection is created using this driver.
 Thereafter, for every request, the connection is returned from the pool instead of establishing a new connection with the server.
 We recommend using the pooled driver for low latency operations such as point lookups and when using the Spark JDBC data source API (see example below).
-When you access SnappyData from Java frameworks such as Spring, we recommend using pooling provided in the framework and switch to using the non-pooled driver.
+When you access TIBCO ComputeDB from Java frameworks such as Spring, we recommend using pooling provided in the framework and switch to using the non-pooled driver.

 !!!
 Important
 	The underlying pool is uniquely associated with the set of properties that are passed while creating the connection.
 If any of the properties change, a new pool is created.

-**To connect to SnappyData Cluster using JDBC client pool driver**, use the url of the form: </br> `jdbc:snappydata:pool://<host>:<port>`</br>
+**To connect to TIBCO ComputeDB Cluster using JDBC client pool driver**, use the url of the form: </br> `jdbc:snappydata:pool://<host>:<port>`</br>
 Where `<host>` is the hostname of the node on which the locator is started and `<port>` is the port on which the locator accepts client connections (default 1527).

 The client pool driver class name is **io.snappydata.jdbc.ClientPoolDriver**.